VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 1. Open the registration page
 2. Enter a valid email address (e.g., `test@test.com`)
 3. Enter a valid password (e.g., `Pass1234`)
-4. Confirm the password
+4. Enter the same password in the confirm password field
 5. Click the "Register" button

 Expected Result:
-The user account is created successfully and a confirmation message is displayed.
-The user is redirected to the dashboard.
+The user account is created successfully and the user is redirected to the dashboard.

 ## Input validation